-Last autumn, I wrote a blog post called “Machines on the march” about threat posed by machine translation to the livelihoods of freelance translators and what I planned to do about it in my own business.
+Last autumn, I wrote a blog post called “Machines on the march” about the threat posed by machine translation to the livelihoods of freelance translators and what I planned to do about it in my own business.
 I certainly wasn’t the first to see the imminent danger but ever since then, articles and blogs on the subject have been proliferating.
 Most recently and most forcefully, Kevin Hendzel warned translators to move upmarket now or risk becoming obsolete, while the debate has also moved into the mainstream media, with an article by in The Economist asking “Why translators have the blues“.

 Alongside this, I have noticed an increase in complaints about the behaviour of translation agencies.
 It seems to me that translators are increasingly unhappy with the demands being made on them and are expressing by asking in translators’ forums whether certain conduct is normal, or by openly complaining in groups like the ever-entertaining Things Translators Never Say.
 Whether agency demands are actually becoming more onerous or whether translators faced with pressure on rates and tighter deadlines just feel less happy going along with them is unclear, and it may simply be my imagination, but it certainly appears to be a trend.